GenerEOS/Qtest/docs/api/account.md

 ## Constructor
-**constructor(chain: Chain, name: string): Account**
+### constructor(chain: Chain, name: string): Account
+**parameters**
+1. chain - chain: Instance of the Chain class
+2. name - string: Name of the new antelope account

-Note: The recommended method of creating a new account is to call Chain.createAccount()
+**Note:** The recommended method of creating a new account is to call Chain.createAccount()

 ## Methods
 ### updateAuth(permission: string, parent: string, threshold: number, keys, accounts, waits = [])

+**parameters**
+1. permission - string
+2. parent - string
+3. threshold - number
+4. keys - keys
+5. accounts -
+6. waits

 Updates the permission for an account.

 **Example**